RSTeam02/CalcSpreadsheet-Generator/README.md

 # CalcSpreadsheet-Generator

-An app that creates a spreadsheet provided as downloadlink and a HTML Table of any binary operations (div, multipy, add, sub, modulo)
+An app that creates a calculation spreadsheet provided as downloadlink and a HTML Table of any binary operations (div, multipy, add, sub, modulo)

 User inputs: